 Wisdom Tooth Extraction with Minimal Discomfort and Downtime

 Wisdom tooth extraction at our Santa Fe, NM-area practice can often prevent future problems, such as pain, infection, and dental crowding.
-Dr. Sean M. Healy performs all types of wisdom tooth extraction, including impacted tooth removal.
+Dr. Sean M. Healy and Dr. Diego Hurtado perform all types of wisdom tooth extraction, including impacted tooth removal.
 To help reduce dry socket and post-treatment sensitivity, he will typically prescribe antibiotics and an antibiotic rinse to use before the procedure.
-Our advanced platelet-rich fibrin therapy can also promote faster healing.
-A week after the procedure, Dr. Healy will need to schedule you or your teen for a follow-up to ensure healing is progressing free of complications.
+Our advanced platelet-rich fibrin (PRF) therapy can also promote faster healing.
+A week after the procedure, Dr. Healy or Dr. Hurtado will need to schedule you or your teen for a follow-up to ensure healing is progressing free of complications.

 Do You or Your Teen Need Wisdom Tooth Extraction?